 These tips will make your vacation photography a memorable experience

 Before visiting a location try to do some research about the location, like what is the best time to shoot that place, closing timing of that place or any festival or any other activity happening at the place.

 2. Travel Light

 Advance research about the place will help you in planning about lenses & equipment.It would be fantastic to take all of your kit, but the weight of kit can be an issue with baggage allowance & very tiring when you will be roaming around.

 3. Look at the scenario from a different angle

 You see some interesting scenario, your first reaction will be to shoot that scene.
 That is a correct reaction.
 But alter your angle of shooting & opt for a more creative angle.
 By doing so your image will be different from the others & it may appear more dynamic.

 4. Choose the correct lens

 Travel photography gives scope to shoot different genre of photography.
 We can shoot portrait, architecture, landscape, action & many more.
 Selection of correct lens is very important for these.
-This is the first time camera buying guide with useful tips.
+This is a first timer guide for camera buying with useful tips while making the decision.

 5. Switching off the on Camera flash